PEY Co-op contacts

-Co-op employers will be able to post and promote roles to engineering student applicants to recruit for summer 2022 work term.
-Summer students are available to work for a minimum of 12 weeks and up to 16 weeks between May and August 2022.
+Co-op employers will be able to post and promote roles to engineering student applicants to recruit for the summer 2023 work term.
+Summer students are available for 12 to 16 weeks between May and August 2023.

-Starting October 4, 2021: Undergraduate students from Faculty of Applied Science & Engineering and Faculty of Arts & Science participating in the Professional Experience Year Co-op (PEY) are available to apply for opportunities.
-The recruitment period is a continuous cycle throughout the recruitment period and runs until July 2022.
+Starting September 19 2022: Undergraduate students from the Faculty of Applied Science & Engineering and University of Toronto Mississauga Mathematical and Computational Sciences can start applying to posted opportunities.
+The recruitment period is a continuous cycle and runs until July 2023.

 Our PEY students play a crucial role and are an integral part of our community at AMD.
 As an alumnus and current Hardware Validation hiring manager for the PEY program, I can attest to the fresh perspectives and diverse ideas the students bring to the organization.
 We are always looking for students who are eager to develop their technical skills and help solve real world problems in the semiconductor industry.
 The PEY program gives students not only an opportunity to build their skills, but it also opens the door to future employment within the company.
 It’s a win-win for everyone.

 What I appreciated most about the PEY students we hired were that the are very professional, hardworking, and motivated, and they adapted to the work environment in no time.
 Their fresh ideas and enthusiasm were a great positive impact in our workplace.
 It has been amazing to work with our current PEY students, Claire and Clara.
 They have maintained top quality work despite having to deal with the challenges that have come with the Covid-19 pandemic.
 We are looking to continue to build on our relationship with the PEY program to ensure a strong connection and hiring pipeline in the future.